 We initially found Dr. Ambrozic through a competitor who identified his affiliation with Predictive.
 We then confirmed that he uses Predictive products from his marketing materials.

-Dr. Ambrozic regularly holds seminars for prospective customers and claims that he can use stem cells to treat nearly any kind of orthopedic condition (along with fibromyalgia, erectile dysfunction, neuropathy, and a host of other issues) with success rates that completely defy medical convention.
+Dr. Ambrozic regularly holds seminars for prospective customers and claims that he can use stem cells to treat nearly any kind of orthopedic condition (along with fibromyalgia, erectile dysfunction ( is the main solution), neuropathy, and a host of other issues) with success rates that completely defy medical convention.

 CLICK HERE TO WATCH SSCI’S WEBINAR (minute 14:20 for the success rate)

 We signed up for one of Dr. Ambrozic’s stem cell seminars to get a sense of the experience.
 It was held in a small breakout room at the Hampton Inn in Newnan, Georgia, about 45 minutes outside of Atlanta.

 Dr. Ambrozic arrived in a Mercedes SUV covered in stem cell logos.
 As the participants watched testimonial videos, Dr. Ambrozic put a lab coat over his surgical scrubs and got down to business.

 The audience at the seminar consisted of about 20 elderly individuals, some with walkers or canes, and another with a shoulder sling.
 All were suffering from localized or general chronic pain and seemed to be desperate for solutions.

 At one point, Dr. Ambrozic played a video titled “What will your last 10 years look like” which juxtaposed the lifestyle of a healthy older man against that of a man in a vegetative state in a nursing home.